 32100.
-Physical Organic Chemistry.
-PQ: CHEM 22200/23200 and 26200, or consent of instructor.
+Physical Organic Chemistry I. PQ: CHEM 22200/23200 and 26200, or consent of instructor.
 We focus on the quantitative aspects of structure and reactivity, molecular orbital theory, and the insight it provides into structures and properties of molecules, stereochemistry, thermochemistry, kinetics, substituent and isotope effects, and pericyclic reactions.
-R. Ismagilov.
+L. Yu.
 Autumn.

 32200.
 Organic Synthesis and Structure.
 PQ: CHEM 22200/23200 or consent of instructor.
 This course presents a close consideration of the mechanisms, applicability, and limitations of the major reactions in organic chemistry, and of stereochemical control in synthesis.
-S. Kozmin.
+V. Rawal.
 Autumn.

 32300.
 Tactics of Organic Synthesis.
 PQ: CHEM 22200/23200 or consent of instructor.
-This course presents a dissection of important syntheses of complex natural and unnatural products and covers such topics as synthesis planning and methodology, the logic of synthesis.
-V. Rawal.
+This course presents a discussion of the important classes for organic transformation.
+Topics include carbon-carbon bond formation; oxidation; and reduction using a metal, non-metal, or acid-base catalyst.
+We also cover design of the reagents and the scope and limitation of the processes.
+H. Yamamoto.
 Winter.

 32400.
 Physical Organic Chemistry II.
 PQ: CHEM 32100.
 Topics include the mechanisms and fundamental theories of free radicals and the related free radical reactions, biradical and carbene chemistry, and pericyclic and photochemical reactions.
-L. Yu.
+S. Kozmin.
 Winter.

 32500.
 Bioorganic Chemistry.
 A goal of this course is to relate chemical phenomena with biological activities.
 We cover two main areas: (1) chemical modifications of biological macromolecules and their potential effects; and (2) the application of spectroscopic methods to elucidate the structure and dynamics of biologically relevant molecules.
-Not offered 2003-04.
+J. Yin.
+Spring.